 Spice mix option two: 3 tsp mixed spice, 2 tsp cinnamon, 1 tsp ground ginger.
 (If you don’t want spice you can leave it out completely!)

-250g Fruit (2 cups) – I used currants but you can also use any combination of sultanas, raisins, dried or sauteed apple, blueberries, dried apricots, cranberries and roughly chopped dark chocolate.
-(If you want to make an adults-only version – and in times like this you might need the extra boost – you can soak the fruit in a spiced rum for 20 minutes before it goes in.)
+250g fruit (2 cups) — I used currants but you can also use any combination of sultanas, raisins, dried or sauteed apple, blueberries, dried apricots, cranberries and roughly chopped dark chocolate.
+(If you want to make an adults-only version — you can soak the fruit in a spiced rum for 20 minutes before it goes in.)

 80g plain flour

 1. Warm milk and stir through yeast.
 Leave to rest for one minute till mixture begins to foam.

 2. In a large bowl add flour, salt, butter, caster sugar, egg, spices and citrus zest.
 Stir to combine.
 Pour over milk and bring the dough together gently.